Quick Start Guide

 author: your-name

-description: Complete Iris example with services and pipelines
+description: Minimal Iris example with one service and one pipeline

 parameters: